-Other financial assets represents Unbilled Revenue on account of balances of beneficiaries against pending tariff petition, security deposit, deposits with Govt./ Court and other deposits.
-Other financial assets increased to Rs.1494.11 crore during current year as compared to Previous year Rs.482.47 crore.
-Thus there is increase of Rs.1011.64 crore mainly due to increase in deposit with court.
+Other financial assets represents Unbilled Revenue on account of balances of beneficiaries against pending tariff petitions, security deposit, deposits with Govt./ Court and other deposits.
+Other financial assets increased to ₹1494.11 crore during Current Year as compared to the Previous Year ₹482.47 crore.
+Thus, there is increase of ₹1011.64 crore mainly due to increase in deposit with court.